How to create a chart from a CSV file

 Chart Type

-The chart type can be switched to line, bar, scatterplot, area or pie.
-Multi line charts, stacked bar and area charts are also supported.
+The chart type can be switched to line, bar, scatterplot, area, pie radar, heatmap or mekko.
+Multi line charts, such as stacked bar and area charts are also supported.

 Some chart types will be marked with a star.
 The stars denote recommended chart types based on the data in your spreadsheet.
 For example, a scatterplot will be recommended if your data contains at least 2 numerical columns.
 Neat!